 PANEL – Travel Video Industry: Meet The Buyers And Financiers

-The panel will cover investment in travel videos by the tourism industry, media companies, lifestyle brands, and more.
-Panelists will cover video content types, and how buyers hire talent to develop projects.
+The panel covered investment in travel videos by the tourism industry, media companies, lifestyle brands, and more.
+Panelists discussed video content types, and how buyers hire talent to develop projects.

 PANEL – Travel Video Industry: How to Build Your Brand As A Filmmaker And Influencer

-The panel features top filmmakers and influencers who cover how to break into the travel video industry, how to pitch and sell your brand and projects, and how to grow your brand across social platforms.
+The panel featured top filmmakers and influencers who covered how to break into the travel video industry, how to pitch and sell your brand and projects, and how to grow your brand across social platforms.